 Each employee is responsible for accurately recording and reporting his/her time worked.
 Employees must sign their time records to certify the accuracy of all time recorded.
 The employee's supervisor will review and sign the time records before submitting them for payroll processing.

+The Financial Manager establishes policy concerning submission of time sheets.
 If an employee fails to submit a time sheet to their supervisor, his/her paycheck may be delayed.

-4.5: SHIFT DIFFERENTIAL:
+4.6: ADMINISTRATIVE PAY CORRECTIONS: